rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 Note that this list does by itself not represent an existing list object.
 It merely represents an ordered listing of sections that, at a given point in time, still count as being open.
-That is, this list can be understood as the result of a lookup operation.
+That is, this list can be understood as the result of an implicit lookup operation.

 Note that this lookup operation is completely based upon those nodes that have already been visited (i.e. presequent nodes).
 That is, an implementation could maintain such a listing while it is traversing the node tree.
-However, the corresponding list object must accurately represent the list of open sections.
+However, the corresponding list object must accurately represent the list of sections.

 <!-- ======================================================================= -->
 ## list operations